How to prepare your car for winter

 Don’t get caught out – with a few simple precautions, some sensible equipment and a bit of forewarning you you’ll know how to prepare your car for winter travel, as well as yourself.

 I’ll cover a few things to check on your car (or have checked), some things you really ought to have if you don’t already, and things you can do to stay safe.
 These are the things I do and have myself, and I recommend you do the same.
+Before the weather actually arrives, be sure to brush up on how to drive safely in the snow.

 How to prepare your car for winter – what to check: